sparkflows/sparkflows-docs/docs/user-guide/machine-learning/model-serving/serving-h2-models.rst

 Serving H2O Models
 ==================

-H2O allows you to persist the models you have built to either a Plain Old Java Object (POJO) or a Model ObJect, Optimized (MOJO).
+H2O allows you to persist the models you have built to either a Plain Old Java Object (POJO) or a Model Object, Optimized (MOJO).

 Fire Insights has the following processors for persisting the H2O Models.

   * H2OMojoSave
   * H2OModelSave

-Once the H2O model is saved, they can be used for serving.
+Once the H2O model is saved, they can be used for scoring and serving.

 H2O-generated MOJO and POJO models are intended to be easily embeddable in any Java environment.
 The only compilation and runtime dependency for a generated model is the h2o-genmodel.jar file produced as the build output of these packages.

-We can use our H2OModelLoad or H2OMojoLoad to make a batch prediction, real-time prediction using Spark Streaming, Kafka or Storm.
+H2OModelLoad or H2OMojoLoad Processors in Fire Insights can be used to make a batch predictions or real-time prediction using Spark Streaming.
 Or you can expose your model as a REST API.

 https://h2o-release.s3.amazonaws.com/h2o/rel-ueno/2/docs-website/h2o-docs/pojo-quick-start.html